 What is CBD used for?

-Medical studies on CBD are limited and many are still underway, so the jury is still out on medical backed research to support the benefits of CBD.
+Medical studies on CBD uses are limited and many are still underway, so the jury is still out on medical backed research to support the benefits of CBD.

 The scientific studies that have been completed to date have shown promising results in confirming that CBD can be used to help improve problems including chronic pain and anxiety.